 The consequences for us

 The French buzz and the way it has been managed had direct consequences on our work.
-On our side, because the “new professional low tech solar oven” device had “Lytefire” in its name and is our "improved" design, we had to manage the delusion of the few Deluxe clients believing that they could run “a solar bakery” with the device, half of them reselling their ovens after a year or two.
+On our side, because the “new professional low tech solar oven” device had “Lytefire” in its name and is our "improved" design, we had to manage the delusion of the few Deluxe clients believing that they could run “a solar bakery” with the device, half of them reselling their ovens after a year or two, even after attending a course at NeoLoco.
 To understand better their bad experience, we had to confront their poor results with the ones communicated to us by Arnaud’s and try to get clarity from him.
 We also had to understand the needed improvements to serve the bakers (artisan and not), and sadly to turn down hundreds of prospects in this country.

 Years after, in France we can still see our work constantly associated with the Low-tech movement which isn’t something we wished for and about which we have been clear from the start (here in 2020).
 But this storytelling has been so dominant that interns and students studying cases entirely based on the use of Lytefire don’t even reach us to understand its great performances in different contexts and the reasons for its limitations in the French one.
 Entire press articles and interviews have been elaborating on the “low-tech side of Lytefire” aka its simplicity, discarding completely the solidarity aspect of our work.
 Mistakes continue to be spread again and again by Low-Tech enthusiasts,as well as unauthorized tutorials.
 On the Low-tech Lab website, one can also find performances coming out of nowhere.